Must-have kids bedroom ideas for little ones, ‘tweens, and teens

 Bring back neon lighting

 Gen Z is also keen on creating their own lightning concepts, so much so that Pinterest named neon as one of 2021’s top trends.
-Bright, color-drenched galaxy lights, twinkles, and LED strips give majorly moody vibes (searches for “blue LED lights bedroom” is up 155 percent this year).
+Bright, color-drenched galaxy lights, twinkles, and LED strips give majorly moody vibes (searches for “blue LED lights bedroom” is up 155%).

 Davies says, “We love using unique, fun lighting in kids rooms.
-You can really use your imagination,” noting Smart D2’s neon smile lights and her recent installation of a gummy bear light fixture for a tween girl’s bedroom.
+You can really use your imagination,” noting her recent installation of a gummy bear light fixture for a tween girl’s bedroom.

 “I love playing with scale and using oversized lights and pendants to create a focal point in the room,” Davies says.